The Main Components of Electric Vehicles

 2. DC-DC Converter

 The traction battery pack delivers a constant voltage.
-But different components of the vehicle has different requirements.
+But different components of electric vehicle has different requirements.
 The DC-DC convertor distributes the output power that is coming from the battery to a required level.
 It also provides the voltage required to charge the auxiliary battery.

 3. Electric motor